 The start of a new calendar year is always busy and taxes are no exception.
 The first quarter sees deadlines for both the fourth quarter of 2018 and year end.
 We’ve pulled together a general list for corporate and household employers.
-This is not exhaustive so please consult a personal or business tax consultant if you have specific questions.
+This is not exhaustive so please consult a personal or business tax consultant if you have specific questions about 2018 tax deadlines.

 - Remit 1040 estimated tax payments for fourth quarter 2018